Online conformal inference with retrospective adjustment for faster adaptation to distribution shift: Online Conformal Inference with Retrospective Adjustment

 \begin{lemma} For simplicity, we denote by $\check{Q}=\check{Q}^{(t)}$, $ \uk:=(\kappa(X_{t+1},X_{i}))_{i\in \cI(t)\setminus\{t-1-w\}} $ and $\delta=(1 + \lambda - \uk^\top \check{Q} \uk)^{-1}$.
 Then the matrix inverse $Q^{(t+1)}$ can be computed as

 \end{lemma} \begin{proof} The proof is deferred to \cref{proof:krr_update}. \end{proof}

-An important consequence of this efficient matrix update is that \emph{all} leave-one-out residuals and predictions can be \emph{revised} at every time step without a heavy computational burden.
-That is, when we construct the proposed prediction set for a new response $Y_{t+1}$ at the next time step $t+1$, the base estimator $\hat{f}_{\mathcal{I}(t+1)}$ can be efficiently updated from the previous one $\hat{f}_{\mathcal{I}(t)}$ with the newly observed data point $(X_t,Y_t)$, and accordingly, all leave-one-out residuals $R_{t+1}^i:=|Y_i-\hat{f}_{\mathcal{I}(t+1)\setminus\{i\}}(X_i)|$ and predictions $\hat{f}_{\mathcal{I}(t+1)\setminus\{i\}}(X_{t+1})$ for $i\in\mathcal{I}(t+1)$ are simultaneously updated.
-This retrospective recalibration, which revises these ``past'' quantities using the current observation, aligns the entire calibration set with the most recent data distribution.
+An important consequence of this efficient matrix update is that \emph{all} LOO residuals and predictions can be \emph{revised} at every time step without a heavy computational burden.
+That is, when we construct the proposed prediction set for a new response $Y_{t+1}$ at the next time step $t+1$, the base estimator $\hat{f}_{\mathcal{I}(t+1)}$ can be efficiently updated from the previous one $\hat{f}_{\mathcal{I}(t)}$ with the newly observed data point $(X_t,Y_t)$, and accordingly, all LOO residuals $R_{t+1}^i:=|Y_i-\hat{f}_{\mathcal{I}(t+1)\setminus\{i\}}(X_i)|$ and predictions $\hat{f}_{\mathcal{I}(t+1)\setminus\{i\}}(X_{t+1})$ for $i\in\mathcal{I}(t+1)$ are simultaneously updated.
+This retrospective recalibration, which revises these ``past'' quantities using the current observation, reduces the discrepancy between the entire calibration set with the most recent data distribution.
 In principle, this allows the conformal prediction intervals to adapt promptly to distributional shifts.

+We would like to clarify that the proposed method is not a simple combination of the Jackknife+ and ACI frameworks, but introduces a fundamentally different mechanism based on \emph{retrospective recalibration of residuals}.
+Existing ACI-based methods adapt the miscoverage level $\alpha_t$ over time but keep previously computed residuals fixed, while Jackknife+-based methods construct prediction sets using LOO residuals but do not incorporate any adaptive updating mechanism under distribution shift.
+In contrast, our method introduces a new dimension by dynamically updating the entire set of residuals as new data arrive.
+This retrospective adjustment modifies the calibration set itself, rather than only adjusting the threshold (as in ACI) or relying on static residuals (as in Jackknife+).
+As a result, the proposed approach fundamentally differs from existing methods in how adaptation is achieved.